U.S. warns WTO global trade talks "hurtling towards irrelevance"

 "This new loophole, moreover, will be available only to a few emerging economies with the cash to use it.
 Other developing countries will accrue no benefit - and in fact will pay for the consequences."

-Punke said the United States was concerned about rumors of yet more proposals on agricultural reforms, which he said would only deepen the impasse.
+Punke said the United States was concerned about rumours of yet more proposals on agricultural reforms, which he said would only deepen the impasse.

 "Do we really want to watch this movie again?" he asked.
 "Against this frustrating backdrop, how can we be anything but gravely concerned about the prospects for Bali?"